nchaulet/ElephantIOBundle/README.md

 [Elephant.io](https://github.com/Wisembly/elephant.io) library integration in symfony2.

-This bundle allows you to communicate with a socket.io server from a Symfony2 application.
+This bundle allows you to communicate with a socket.io server (0.x or 1.x) from a Symfony2 application.

 ## configuration sample